sectrean/di-kit/README.md

 ## `dihttp`

 The `dihttp` package provides configurable `net/http` middleware to create new child scopes for each request.
+The scope is added to the request context using the `dicontext` package.

 ```go
 c, err := di.NewContainer(